vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `total_stake` is the sum of all stake of all liquidity providers bonded to this market.
 - `target_stake` is a measure of the market's current stake requirements, as per the calculation in the [target stake](./0041-TSTK-target_stake.md).

-If `-proposed-commitment-variation <= maximum-penalty-free-reduction-amount` then we're done, the LP reduced commitment, the entire amount by which they decreased their commitment is transferred to their general account, their ELS got updated as per the [ELS calculation](0042-LIQF-setting_fees_and_rewarding_lps.md).
+If `-1 * proposed-commitment-variation <= maximum-penalty-free-reduction-amount` then we're done, the LP reduced commitment, the entire amount by which they decreased their commitment is transferred to their general account, their ELS got updated as per the [ELS calculation](0042-LIQF-setting_fees_and_rewarding_lps.md).

-If `-proposed-commitment-variation > maximum-penalty-free-reduction-amount` then first establish
+If `-1 * proposed-commitment-variation > maximum-penalty-free-reduction-amount` then first establish
 ```
-penalty-incuring-reduction-amount = -proposed-commitment-variation - maximum-penalty-free-reduction-amount
+penalty-incuring-reduction-amount = -1 * proposed-commitment-variation - maximum-penalty-free-reduction-amount
 ```
 Transfer `maximum-penalty-free-reduction-amount` to their general account.
 Now transfer `min((1-market.liquidity.earlyExitPenalty) x penalty-incuring-reduction-amount, bond account balance remaining)` to their general account and transfer `market.liquidity.earlyExitPenalty x penalty-incuring-reduction-amount` to the market insurance pool.